Meet ReBody’s founder

 What makes this work different is that it doesn’t separate you into parts.

-But your life isn’t happening in parts.
-It’s happening through your entire system.
+But your life isn’t happening in one lane.

-Your nervous system is shaping how you think, how you feel, how you respond, what feels safe, what feels threatening, what you allow into your life, and what you keep at a distance.
-If that doesn’t change, you can do everything “right” and still not get where you want to go.
+Your nervous system shapes how you think, how you feel, how you respond, what you reach for, what you avoid, what feels safe, what feels threatening, what you allow yourself to want, and what you keep at a distance.

-This work doesn’t give you another plan to follow or another version of yourself to try to become.
+This work doesn’t give you another plan to perform or another version of yourself to chase.

-It teaches you how your system actually works, and how to work with it in a way that creates real change from the inside out.
+It helps you understand what has been driving the patterns underneath the surface, and how to work with your body in a way that creates change from the inside out.

-That’s where your life stops being something you’re trying to manage and becomes something you’re actually part of creating.
+That is where your life stops being something you are constantly trying to control, fix, or keep up with — and starts becoming something you are actually part of creating.

 My Background & Training

-And for a long time, that worked.
-But it also showed me the limits of working from the outside in.
-Because even when everything looked right on paper, people still struggled to change in a way that actually lasted.
-Including me.
+I understood discipline.
+I understood structure.
+I understood how to train the body, fuel it, and follow the plan.
+And for a while, that worked.
+But it also showed me the limits of working from the outside in, because even when everything looked right on paper, people still struggled to create change that truly lasted.

 That’s what led me deeper.